 He named the sauce after the famous tenor Enrico Caruso who visited Uruguay in 1915.

-Today, the sauce born in Uruguay is known worldwide; ideal for pasta, the Caruso sauce certainly reflects the gastronomic essence that characterizes the Italian cuisine.
+Today, the sauce born in Uruguay is known worldwide; ideal for pasta, the Caruso sauce certainly reflects the gastronomic essence that characterizes Italian cuisine.

 The ingredients to prepare this exquisite sauce are milk cream, butter, onions, champignons, grated cheese, flour, meat extract, and chopped ham.